 The other night, I accidentally stepped on a snail on the top step of our front path.
 The crunch was loud and sickening.
 I hate stepping on snails.
 I like snails.
 They eat our vegetable patch and leave nasty, slimy trails, but I don't like killing them.
-It just feels like we have far too great an evolutionary advantage over these low movers to wantonly squash them.
+It just feels like we have far too great an evolutionary advantage over these slow movers to wantonly squash them.

 The look on your face, darling daughter, was horrible.
 You looked to my foot and then to my face, locking eyes with an expression equal parts horrified and accusatory.